soupslurpr/soupslurpr/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm soupslurpr.
+The matrix space listing the spaces for my projects can be found at https://matrix.to/#/#soupslurpr:matrix.org

 I'm on Matrix if you need to contact me at
 @soupslurpr:matrix.org